arnav-jain1/Spring_2024/330/notes/13-Greedy Algorithms.md

 	Two activities are compatible if their ranges dont overlap
 Goal: Minimum subset *A* of S
 ![[Pasted image 20240428210709.png]]
+Argue if the following greedy choices are optimal.
+If not, provide a counter-example against its optimality.

+- Select the first activity to start at each step.
+    - This is not optimal because you would choose a3 a7 a11 which is not four
+- Select the activity with the shortest duration at each step.
+    - This is not optimal becuase you could have two large tasks with a smaller task that overlaps them both and then it is no longer optimal
+- Selects the last activity to start at each step.
+    - This is an optimal solution
+    - If you view the graph upside down you can see that when its upside down its the same as first to finish
 ## Greedy choice
 Decision to pick the activity is to select the one that will finish earliest This will allow the resource to be as free as possible and a smaller subproblem to be created